Long Lama

 Long Lama is a town in Marudi District, Sarawak state in Malaysia.
 The town is located at 143 km from Miri with a population of 1,500.

 Etymology

-The name of the town is taken from a nearly river named "Lama" that joins into the Baram river.
-The word "Long" is a Kayan word that means "old", so "Long Lama" means "old river".
+The name of the town is taken from a nearby river named "Lamah" that joins into the Baram River.
+The word "Long" is a Kayan word that means "estuary", so "Long Lama" means "estuary of Lamah river".